 These Vanilla Almond Balls are a perfect snack for those mid-day cravings.
 Although they're delicious, they contain no added sugar - only dates - so they're much healthier than most store-bought energy bars!

 Easy Energy Balls

-Every Sunday I now make a batch of protein/energy balls for the week.
-I like to have them on hand at work for a mid day snack when I need some extra energy or as a little treat after dinner.
+Every Sunday I now make a batch of protein/energy balls for the week (like my Cookie Dough Protein Balls or my Chocolate Cherry Protein Balls.
+I like to have them on hand at work for a mid-day snack when I need some extra energy or as a little treat after dinner.

 Vanilla Almond Balls

 I choose my ball ingredients depending on how I'm feeling for a week.
 I decided to use dates as a base for more energy this week because I want to focus more on running after work.
 Most times I use whatever nuts or seeds I have on hand.
 And because I've already shared my Cookie Dough Protein Balls, I thought you might like another flavor combo so I made vanilla almond balls.

 Nutrition-wise these little guys contain protein from the almonds and almond butter, fiber from the oats, and lots of energy from the dates - so you're all set.
 And since there's no added sugar, only fructose from the dates, you won't get the same blood sugar spike as you would with some of those processed bars.